breakthatbass/misc./README.md

 ```

 ### Converter
 The converter library provides functions for converting numbers to different bases.
 This isn't hugely useful, but it has come in handy a couple of times.
-The functions tha return integers can return integers up to the size of `uint64_t`.
+The functions that return integers can return integers up to the size of `uint64_t`.

 ```C
 // binary to decimal